informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_2_en.md

 - breaking encapsulation,
 - the use of methods that return lists,
-- the use of `instanceof` or `getClass`, since identifying the dynamic types of objects is simply a way of avoiding the use of polymorphism and dynamic binding, i.e. avoiding the use of OOP.
+- the use of `instanceof` or `getClass`, since identifying the dynamic types of objects is simply a way of avoiding the use of polymorphism and dynamic binding, i.e. of avoiding the use of OOP.
-- the use of a *DIY instanceof* (e.g. each subclass of `GameObject` has a set of methods `isX`, one for each subclass of `GameObject`, where in class `Y`, the method `isX` returns `true` in the class `X` and `false` in any other class).
-This solution is even worse than using `instanceof` or `getClass` since it is simply a clumsier, more verbose, way of doing the same thing.
+- the use of a *DIY instanceof* (e.g. each subclass of `GameObject` has a set of methods `isX`, one for each concrete subclass of
+  `GameObject`, where the method `isX` returns `true` in the concrete `GameObject` subclass `X` and `false` in any other concrete
+   `GameObject` subclass); such a solution is even worse than using `instanceof` or `getClass` since it is simply a clumsier, more verbose, way of doing the same thing.

 <!-- TOC --><a name="command-setRoleCommand_parachuter"></a>
-## New command and new role: SetRoleCommand y Parachuter
+## New command and new role: `SetRoleCommand` and `Parachuter`

 In this section we create a new command that enables the role of a lemming to be changed.
 However, in order to be able to use this command, the game must have more than one role so we also need to create a new role.
 We begin by